salvatoreviola/intro-to-stata/README.md

 See the course syllabus for a more complete overview of the topics covered in each section

 - Class 1: October 17th
-    - In the first class we will familiarize ourselves with Stata, importing and preparing data, and exporting results
+    - In the first class we will familiarize ourselves with Stata, importing and preparing data, and exporting results.

 - Class 2: October 24th
-    - The second class will be devoted to some advanced data manipulation techniques in Stata
+    - The second class will be devoted to more complex data manipulation techniques in Stata.

 - Class 3: October 31st
-    - Class 3 will cover some more advanced functions of Stata
+    - Class 3 will cover some advanced functionality of Stata and outline standard project formatting.